vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 To overcome this complex task, Eon defines the `registerPathListener` function that lets us monitor if an element is on the path of the mouse/touch events.

 ```[javascript]
 var element = document.$1("div");

 // Register our 'div' element
 eon.registerPathListener(element);

 document.addEventListener("click", function(){

   // Is the 'div' on documents click path?
   console.log(element.isOnPath);

 });

 ```

 ## Custom element navigation
-When you are creating your own Eon component you might need to access constantly to its template nodes references along your code.
-This task could make your processing performance to decrease.
-That's why Eon lets you specify what nodes of the templates must be stored as references.
+When you are creating your own Eon element you might need to access constantly to its template nodes references across your code.
+This task could reduce your processing performance.
+That's why Eon lets you specify which nodes of the templates must be stored as references, decreasing the times you search for them.

 ```[html]
 <style>